UNITED STATES

 The WEA Funding Agreement will terminate when the funding has been fully disbursed, but no later than December 31, 2025, unless terminated sooner by either party in accordance with the terms of the WEA Funding Agreement.
 The WEA Funding Agreement may be terminated (i) by either party if the WEA does not receive the requested funding from the ERC or if the grant funds are not allocated or available for the continued performance of the WEA Funding Agreement, or (ii) by the WEA immediately for cause if the Company fails to perform in accordance with the terms of the WEA Funding Agreement.

-The following table summarizes transactions under the WEA Funding Agreement for the six months ended June 30, 2024:
+The following table summarizes transactions under the WEA Funding Agreement for the nine months ended September 30, 2024:

 Grant receivable due from the WEA at beginning of period | $ | | |